athenian-computational-thinking/athenian-cs-mkdocs/docs/ct-projects.md

 ### [Panathanea Day CYOA AL '23](https://github.com/athenian-ct-projects/Panathanea-Day-AL) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Panathanea-Day-AL)](https://repl.it/github/athenian-ct-projects/Panathanea-Day-AL)
 * A choose your own adventure game
+* Can't run.
+MA

 ## Risky Bizness Day

 ### [Risky Bizness Trivia Game LD '23](https://github.com/athenian-ct-projects/Risky-Bizness-Day-LD) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Risky-Bizness-Day-LD)](https://repl.it/github/athenian-ct-projects/Risky-Bizness-Day-LD)
 * A trivia game for Risky Bizness Day
+* Can't run.
+MA

 ## Robinson Crusoe Day

 ### [Robinson Crusoe Day CYOA Game AW '23](https://github.com/athenian-ct-projects/Robinson-Crusoe-Day-AW) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Robinson-Crusoe-Day-AW)](https://repl.it/github/athenian-ct-projects/Robinson-Crusoe-Day-AW)
 * This is a choose your own adventure game.
+* I like how most of the choices overlap.
+I also appreciate the fact that it almost broke my computer.
+Maybe have a replay button?
+MA

 ### [Robinson Crusoe Day CYOA DE '23](https://github.com/athenian-ct-projects/Robinson-Crusoe-Day-DE) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Robinson-Crusoe-Day-DE)](https://repl.it/github/athenian-ct-projects/Robinson-Crusoe-Day-DE)
 * A choose your own adventure game
+* Why the automatic restarts?
+However, on some of the restarts, it breaks, even when I don't really do anything.
+MA

 ### [Robinson Crusoe Day Game YM '23](https://github.com/athenian-ct-projects/Robinson-Crusoe-Day-YM) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Robinson-Crusoe-Day-YM)](https://repl.it/github/athenian-ct-projects/Robinson-Crusoe-Day-YM)
 * This is an "Oregon Trail"-type game.
+* Are there additional materials or activities?
+I'm not sure what I'm supposed to do.
+It mostly seems like a timer unless there's some method that I'm not calling.
+I see that there are other methods, but I don't know where they're called.
+MA

 ## Spartan Day

 ### [Spartan Day Program OB '23](https://github.com/athenian-ct-projects/Spartan-Day-OB) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Spartan-Day-OB)](https://repl.it/github/athenian-ct-projects/Spartan-Day-OB)
 * This is a program that will determine which elements a student needs to do in their race.
+* I'm guessing if I see the actual race, it'll make more sense.
+MA

 ## West Side Story

 ### [West Side Story Line-learning Game AC '23](https://github.com/athenian-ct-projects/West-Side-Story-AC) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/West-Side-Story-AC)](https://repl.it/github/athenian-ct-projects/West-Side-Story-AC)
 * This is a line learning game for West Side Story.
 Be sure to obtain the game board prior to playing!
+* I didn't have the game board, so I was a little confused at first.
+However, there aren't any bugs and I couldn't crash it.
+MA

 ### [West Side Story Line Learning Quiz LA '23](https://github.com/athenian-ct-projects/West-Side-Story-LA) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/West-Side-Story-LA)](https://repl.it/github/athenian-ct-projects/West-Side-Story-LA)
 * This is a game/quiz for the West Side Story focus day.
+* For some of them, even if there's no response, it moves on.
+I couldn't crash it.
+MA